Bivector: Rotations in R4

 These are generated by bivectors in a straightforward way.
 Simple rotations are generated by simple bivectors, with the fixed plane the dual or orthogonal to the plane of the bivector.
 The rotation can be said to take place about that plane, in the plane of the bivector.
-All other bivectors generate double rotations, with the two angles of the rotation equalling the magnitudes of the two simple bivectors the non-simple bivector is composed of.
+All other bivectors generate double rotations, with the two angles of the rotation equalling the magnitudes of the two simple bivectors that the non-simple bivector is composed of.
 Isoclinic rotations arise when these magnitudes are equal, in which case the decomposition into two simple bivectors is not unique.